 But no – they would not publish my article unless I qualified under their rules.

 Those stipulated that I would have had to prove that I had studied with one of their instructors and could demonstrate that I had done a certain amount of Thai Massage practice hours.

 This was quite bizarre since I had been teaching Thai Massage for several years before this association even existed, and some of their teachers might have actually learned from my courses.

-But rules are rules, even if they don’t make any sense, and people love making and following rules in the western world.
+But rules are rules, even if they sometimes don’t make any sense, and people love making and following rules in the Western world.
 But, as you will see, this is not the case in Thailand.

 The Thai way of learning and practicing Thai Massage

 The Thais call it sabai sabai or maipenrai, roughly meaning “take it easy”, “it’s cool, man”, everything is a-okay, or ”no worries mate” (for the Aussies).